IPv6 Networking FAQ

 /etc/rc.conf- you can include IPv6 network setup, using ifconfig(8), into here.

 In IPv6, routers and hosts are clearly separated.
 Nodes that forward packets for others are called routers.
 Nodes that do not are called hosts.
 Routers need to be configured manually.
 Routers will advertise information about subnet using rtadvd(8) daemon.
-Hosts usually have only one external network interface (some part of this document assumes this), and will be autoconfigured using the advertised subnet information.
+Hosts usually have only one external network interface (some parts of this document assume this), and will be autoconfigured using the advertised subnet information.

 There are two separate mechanisms defined for IPv6 host autoconfiguration.
-One is called stateless address autoconfiguration, and is specified in RFC2462.
-The other is called DHCPv6, and is being discussed by the IETF dhc working group.
-NetBSD currently implements the former.
+One is called stateless address autoconfiguration, and is specified in RFC4862.
+The other is called DHCPv6, and is specified in RFC3315.
+DHCPv6 is discussed in the IETF dhc working group.
+NetBSD currently implements RFC2462, the predecessor of RFC4862, and DHCPv6.

 Stateless address configuration basically works as follows.
 We have two parties here: a host (which is to be autoconfigured) and a router (which emits necessary information to the host).